05t3/Docker/Wordpress-Application/README.md

 Creating wordpress_wordpress_1 ... done
 ```

+If you want to confirm if the docker images were pulled successfully, simply run `docker images` command as shown below:

 ```bash
 root@docker:/var/www/wordpress# docker images
 REPOSITORY                                      TAG            IMAGE ID       CREATED         SIZE wordpress                                       latest         e3a452c0a154   13 days ago     616MB mysql                                           5.7            8b43c6af2ad0   2 weeks ago     448MB
 ```

+Since we also spin up the containers in detached mode and want to confirm if they are up and running, we can check the status by running `docker ps` command:

 ```bash
 root@docker:/var/www/wordpress# docker ps